 GoodTherapy is an NBCC-Approved Continuing Education Provider (ACEPTM) and may offer NBCC-approved clock hours for events that meet NBCC requirements.

 GoodTherapy.org, provider #1352, is approved to offer social work continuing education by the Association of Social Work Boards (ASWB) Approved Continuing Education (ACE) program.
 Organizations, not individual courses, are approved as ACE providers.
 State and provincial regulatory boards have the final authority to determine whether an individual course may be accepted for continuing education credit.
 GoodTherapy.org maintains responsibility for this course.
-ACE provider approval period: 3/30/2019 – 3/30/2022.
-Social workers completing this course receive 1 clinical continuing education credit.
+ACE provider approval period: 3/30/2022 – 3/30/2025.
+Social workers completing this course receive 1 ethics continuing education credit.

 GoodTherapy is approved by the American Psychological Association to sponsor continuing education for psychologists.
 GoodTherapy maintains responsibility for this program and its content.